nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/automation-script-utils/README.md

 - Make sure to set the `input`  and the `output` of your script as expected in the comments.
 - Don't forget to explicitly declare the parameter(s).
 They also are described in the comments.
+- Also, some of these scripts use "Java in JS", which requires to white list the Java API that is used inside JS.
+When this occurs, the header will contain the XML to add (create a new XML extension in Studio, copy/paste the XMl declaration)

 <table width="100%">
   <tr style="font-weight:bold">